CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

 ```
 [
   {
-    commentsid: Integer - The id for the comment, used for database i.e. 1
+    commentId: Integer - The id for the comment, used for database i.e. 1
-    parentcommentid - The id for the parent comment used for replies, null if no parent i.e. 1
+    parentCommentId - The id for the parent comment used for replies, null if no parent i.e. 1
     commenttext: String - The year the exam took place i.e. What is 2 + 2 in Python3
     commentpng: BYTEA - A picture of the exam question
     iscorrect: boolean - Is the comment correct i.e. true